Tegridy-Code/Affirmer/README.md

 ***

-### Pseudo-AI demo that showcases the abilities and advantages of the proposed AI architecture
+### Pseudo-AI demo that showcases the abilities and advantages of the proposed AI architecture is available here:

 ### https://github.com/asigalov61/AffirMIDI-Piano